 What do you learn in the PMP® Certification course?

-The PMP® course focuses on the terminologies used in project management, Project Management best practices, problem solving, clear communication, maintaining budget and schedules, how to become a good leader, how to master PMBOK®, and full exam preparation.
+The PMP classes focus on the terminologies used in project management, Project Management best practices, problem-solving, clear communication, maintaining budget and schedules, how to become a good leader, how to master PMBOK®, and full exam preparation.

 PMP® certification has been the highest paid certification in the IT industry and it continues to attract recruiters who hire PMP® certified individuals.
 Not only does it help you get lucrative salaries, but also improves your job security.
 The values and learnings that a PMP professional brings to a role is relevant across industries.
 Organizations, irrespective of whether they are in technology or other sectors, benefit from having PMPs onboard.
 In times when job security is low and layoffs are common, a PMP credential on your resume is a sure way to ensure that you remain indispensable to the organization.